acode/cli/README.md

 # Accessing Your Microservices From Other Applications

-As mentioned in the previous section, you can use the `lib` library that's [available on GitHub and NPM](https://github.com/stdlib/lib-node) to access your microservices from legacy Node.js applications and even the web browser.
+As mentioned in the previous section, you can use the NPM `lib` package that's [available on GitHub and NPM](https://github.com/stdlib/lib-node) to access your microservices from legacy Node.js applications and even the web browser.
 We'll have more SDKs coming out in the following months.